wichmannpas/VersionInferrer/README.md

     pip install psycopg2-binary

-or `pip install psycopg2` if you want to build the binary yourself (requires a C toolchain).
+or `pip install --no-binary :all: psycopg2` (see [official documentation](http://initd.org/psycopg/docs/install.html#disabling-wheel-packages-for-psycopg-2-7)) if you want to build the binary yourself (requires a C toolchain).

 ## Configuration